rezonant/rezonant.dev/public/resources/unreal/cpp/build.md

 actor's definition.

 > [!NOTE]
-> The special built-in UnrealGame target (and corresponding empty module) is used for content-only projects (also
+> The special built-in target called `UnrealGame` (and its corresponding empty module) is used for content-only projects
-> known as Blueprint projects) which do not have their own C++ primary game module.
-This is needed for example when
+> (also known as Blueprint projects) which do not have their own C++ primary game module.
+This is needed for example
-> building monolithic executables and plugins are used (as they need to be compiled in).
+> during monolithic builds when plugins are in use (as they need to be compiled in).